Nelijahk/ImageColorization/README.md

 	`git clone https://github.com/Nelijahk/ImageColorization.git`

 2. If you only want to see the final program, proceed to step 6.
-Else download [dataset](https://www.kaggle.com/datasets/theblackmamba31/landscape-image-colorization) in the same directory as the project
+Else download [dataset](https://www.kaggle.com/datasets/theblackmamba31/landscape-image-colorization) in the same directory as the project or you can use folder `landscape Images' where all the necessary images are stored

 4. To preprocessing data you need to run **'dataset_processing.py'**: